ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-navigation-bar-partial/README.md

 # ![MEN Stack Embedding Related Data - Skyrockit - Build the Navigation Bar Partial](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to create a partial to be used on multiple pages and reduce code duplication.
+**Learning objective:** By the end of this lesson, students will be able to understand and implement EJS partials in their web applications by creating a reusable nav bar component.

 ## What is a Partial

-When building an app you may notice that there are elements of user facing code that are repeated in order to render on multiple pages.
-We know that we want to practice D.R.Y programming, and copying and pasting these repetitive elements goes against that principle.
+When creating an application, you might find that certain pieces of UI code are repeated on multiple pages.
+To avoid copy and pasting the same code (which goes against best practice of writing D.R.Y. code), we can use a feature in EJS called "partials."

-Luckily for us, EJS makes use of "partials".
-In short, a partial is an an EJS template that is made to be rendered inside of other templates.
-A great example of something that is rendered on multiple pages of an app is a navbar.
+A partial is essentially a small EJS template designed to be included or embedded within other EJS templates.
+A common use case for partials is for components like navigation bars, which are typically consistent across different pages of an app.
 The code for the navbar of an app is likely to remain the same regardless of what page the user is navigating to, and so being able to write the code once and reuse it on each page is very handy!
 To demonstrate the power and utility of partials, we will create and render a navbar partial for our application.

 ## Creating a partial template